warrior-cultures-and-training

 Diet and Rations

 The legionary's diet was designed for performance, not pleasure.
-The staple was wheat, which was distributed as unground grain.
+The staple was wheat, distributed as unground grain.
 Soldiers ground their own flour using a hand mill (mola manuaria) and baked flatbread or made puls.
 To this they added bacon fat, olive oil, salt, cheese, and occasionally dried fruit or vegetables.
-Meat was rare—perhaps once a week—unless the unit had acquired livestock through purchase or loot.
-Wine was issued but heavily diluted; the result, posca, was a sour but nutritious beverage that provided energy and helped prevent scurvy because of the vitamin C from vinegar and herbs.
+Meat was rare—perhaps once a week—unless the unit acquired livestock through purchase or loot.
+Wine was issued but heavily diluted; posca provided energy and helped prevent scurvy due to the vitamin C from vinegar and herbs.

 Food preparation was each soldier’s own responsibility.
 Cooking was done in small groups of eight sharing a tent or barrack room.
-The contubernium cooked together, cleaned together, and fought together.
-This fostered a strong unit cohesion.
+The contubernium cooked together, cleaned together, and fought together, fostering strong unit cohesion.
 On campaign, meals were simple and eaten quickly; soldiers were often on the move before dawn.

 Medical Care

-The Roman army maintained an advanced medical service for its time.
+The Roman army maintained an advanced medical service.
 Each legion had a valetudinarium—a hospital staffed by specialists called medici ordinarii and medici chirurgici.
 Soldiers received immediate care for wounds, infections, and diseases.
 Battlefield surgery included amputation, trepanation (drilling into the skull to relieve pressure), and wound stitching.
 The Romans used alcohol-based antiseptics and applied bandages soaked in vinegar.
 Cleanliness of instruments was valued, and hospitals were built with running water and ventilation.
-The survival rate for combat wounds was remarkably high compared to later medieval armies, because of the discipline in immediate care and the high nutritional baseline of the soldiers.
+The survival rate for combat wounds was remarkably high compared to later medieval armies, due to disciplined immediate care and the high nutritional baseline of the soldiers.

 Hygiene was strictly enforced.
 Soldiers were expected to shave every day (to prevent lice and ensure a clean seal for the helmet).
-Baths were built in every permanent fortress, with hot and cold rooms, swimming pools, and a latrine block with running water.
-The combination of clean water, proper latrine drainage, and daily washing dramatically reduced infectious disease rates compared to the civilian population.
+Baths were built in every permanent fortress, with hot and cold rooms, swimming pools, and latrine blocks with running water.
+The combination of clean water, proper drainage, and daily washing dramatically reduced infectious disease rates compared to the civilian population.

 Reward and Punishment: The Regiment of Discipline

 The Roman army maintained a strict balance of rewards and punishments.
 The centurion held the power to flog soldiers for minor infractions with a vine staff (vitis).
-Major offenses—desertion, cowardice, mutiny—could result in fustuarium (beating to death by fellow soldiers) or decimation (execution of every tenth man in a unit that had disgraced itself).
+Major offenses—desertion, cowardice, mutiny—could result in fustuarium (beating to death by fellow soldiers) or decimation (execution of every tenth man in a disgraced unit).
 Decimation was rare but terrible: the unit’s survivors were forced to club the unlucky one-tenth to death with stones and clubs.

 Life in Fortress vs. On Campaign

 The daily routine of a legionary differed depending on whether he was stationed in a permanent fortress or out on active campaign.
 In a fortress like those at Vindonissa (Switzerland) or Chester (Britain), life was more settled.
-Soldiers had married quarters (though marriage was officially forbidden until the 3rd century, soldiers often had common-law wives and families).
+Soldiers had married quarters (though marriage was officially forbidden until the 3rd century, common-law wives and families were common).
 The day followed the pattern described above, but evenings could include visits to bathhouses, gambling with dice, attending theatrical shows, or buying goods from local merchants.
 Fortresses often grew into towns that provided entertainment and markets.

 On campaign, the routine was harsher.
 The legion covered about 15–20 miles a day, navigating obstacles, foraging for food, and building a new marching camp every evening.
 The camp was laid out like a grid with four gates, a perimeter ditch (fossa), and a rampart (agger) topped with sharpened stakes (valli).
 Tents were erected in the same arrangement every time, so every soldier knew exactly where to stand.
 During the march, a strict order was observed: cavalry at the front, legions in the middle, baggage train at the rear.
 Scouts fanned out ahead and on the flanks.
 Any breach of formation or loud talking could attract a centurion’s wrath.